avn-team/SmallShop-idea/DIseño preliminar de la interfaz - navegacion - diseño de componente.md

 Cloud run

 1. Set a basic frontend and check it works
+2. In local, create a google cloud sql table, redis and aws, and try it works
-2. Set travis to saleor, to generate docker
+3. Set cricle ci to saleor, to generate docker
-3. Docker get this, and try it works
+4.
 4. Connect the db